-At December 31, 2016, the Risk-Based Capital ratio of Great-West Life & Annuity Insurance Company, Lifeco's regulated U.S. operating company was estimated to be 455% of the Company Action Level set by the National Association of Insurance Commissioners.
+At December 31, 2017, the Risk-Based Capital ratio of Great-West Life & Annuity Insurance Company, Lifeco's regulated U.S. operating company was estimated to be 487% of the Company Action Level set by the National Association of Insurance Commissioners.
 Great-West Life & Annuity Insurance Company reports its Risk-Based Capital ratio annually to U.S. insurance regulators.

-For entities based in Europe, the local solvency capital regime has changed to the Solvency II basis, effective January 1, 2016.
-During 2016, the Company's regulated European insurance and reinsurance businesses were developing internal risk models and undertook steps to manage the potential capital volatility under the new regulations in cooperation with the European regulators.
-At the end of 2016 all European regulated entities met all capital and solvency requirements as prescribed under Solvency II.
+For entities based in Europe, the local solvency capital regime is the Solvency II basis.
+At December 31, 2017 and December 31, 2016, all European regulated entities met the capital and solvency requirements as prescribed under Solvency II.

 Other foreign operations and foreign subsidiaries of the Company are required to comply with local capital or solvency requirements in their respective jurisdictions.
-At December 31, 2016 and December 31, 2015 the Company maintained capital levels above the minimum local regulatory requirements in each of its other foreign operations.
+At December 31, 2017 and December 31, 2016, the Company maintained capital levels above the minimum local regulatory requirements in each of its other foreign operations.

-22. Share-Based Payments
+23. Share-Based Payments